The Direct-Coupled Cathode Follower

-present quite a heavy load to a 'normal' gain stage and would result
+present quite a heavy load to a 'normal' gain stage.
+The cathode

-However, the cathode follower found in guitar amps is quite peculiar.
-As well as simply driving a tone
+However, the cathode follower found in guitar amps does more than meets the eye.
+As well as driving the tone

-The circuit universally consists of an ECC83 gain stage, DC coupled to an ECC83 cathode
+The circuit universally consists of an ECC83/12AX7 gain stage, direct coupled to the cathode

 critical for obtaining good results.

-The load line to the right is for the gain stage.
+The first load line shown here is for the gain stage.
 The bias point could be set almost anywhere

 along it, although somewhere in the middle is usual, in this case -1.5V (green dot), making the